Some suggestions...

 • Housing Benefit

-If you are aged 16-18 and fall into one of the following categories, you may be eligible to apply for our enhanced 16-18 bursary:
+If you are aged 16 -18 and meet any of the criteria below, you may be eligible to apply for our enhanced 16 -18 bursary:

 • You are a looked after child